oliviawestmacottssw/SSW.Rules.Content/rules/do-you-pursue-short-or-long-term-relationships-with-clients/rule.md

 ---

- ​​Treat clients the same way you would treat a prospective partner - that is, with lots of TLC.
+Treat clients the same way you would treat a prospective partner - that is, with lots of TLC.
 Think about your first conversation with a nice girl/guy.
 You have two approaches you could try. <br>

 The first kind of approach is where you try and seal the whole deal in one go: